zphixon/piccolo/README.md

    captures, and also make sure it's not picking up the dummy variable so that functions can be recursive.
 2. Put captured variables in the correct place on the stack.

+### Tests

+We have the test suite which is not great, but it works fine for now.
+The actual lib tests were megagarbage and honestly should only target the high-level APIs in the top-level module and the module-specific things, as well as the experimental stuff.

 ## Todo